r57zone/OpenVR-ArduinoHMD/README.md

 ## Configuration file options
 Name | Description
 ------------ | -------------
 COMPort | The number of the Arduino COM port can be found in the Devices Manager.
+Use ports from 1 to 9, change it in the device properties if necessary.
 CenteringKey | The code of the picture centering key, you can change the key in the configuration file by typing [the desired key code](https://github.com/r57zone/Half-Life-Alyx-novr/blob/master/BINDINGS.md#codes)).
 CrouchPressKey | The code of the crouch key, you can change the key in the configuration file by typing [the desired key code](https://github.com/r57zone/Half-Life-Alyx-novr/blob/master/BINDINGS.md#codes)).
 It is necessary for communication with other drivers, for example, using Razer Hydra controllers and using [this driver](https://github.com/r57zone/Razer-Hydra-SteamVR-driver) you can crouch.
 CrouchOffset | The height of the crouch at the touch of a button.